-I am a clinical lecturer in anaesthetics and intensive care medicine and work in the Kadoorie Centre for Critical Care Research at the University of Oxford.
-I graduated in 2003 from Royal Free and University College London Medical School with distinction and gained FRCA and FFICM whilst completing specialist anaesthetic/ICM training in the Oxford Deanery.
+Dr Matt Rowland is a Senior Clinical Lecturer in Intensive Care Medicine at the University of Oxford.
+He graduated in 2003 from the Royal Free and University College London Medical School with distinction and gained FRCA and FFICM whilst completing specialist intensive care training in the Oxford Deanery.

-In 2010, I was awarded an OHSRC/Merck Fellowship using novel MRI sequences to investigate mechanisms of early brain injury in patients with subarachnoid haemorrhage.
-Following this, I was awarded a Clinical Research Training Fellowship in 2011 by the Medical Research Council UK to undertake a DPhil which he completed in 2015.
+In 2011, he was awarded a Clinical Research Training Fellowship in 2011 by the Medical Research Council to undertake a DPhil investigating early brain injury in subarachnoid haemorrhage which he completed in 2015.